- Blogtober Came Early | Day 1/30

 Yes, it was a trap.

-All this made possible by you.
+All this is made possible by you.

-Blogtober and Blogmas have been around (none of which I’ve taken part in) but I highly doubt anyone follows prompts during the challenge.
+Blogtober and Blogmas have been around (none of which I’ve taken part in), but I highly doubt anyone follows prompts during the challenge.
 The more reason I give huge props to the participants for pulling this off.

 My only proposal for the next challenge (see you next June?) is to spread out the topics as much as possible.
 Sometimes the topic ideas felt redundant.

 I speak for everyone when I say day 10 was out to finish our resolve.
 Save for the few who buckled up and published something.
-Good for the challenge, but a deal breaker for the overstretched mind.
+Good for the challenge, but a deal-breaker for the overstretched mind.

 Thank you for challenging us to write better than we had started.

 Thank you for the prompts that sparked ideas beyond our imagination.

 Thank you for always sharing our work with the larger audience.

 Thank you for creating such an amazing platform for bloggers in Africa.